 To connect with places in the novel, drive through King and Pinnacle on your way to Winston-Salem, home of Wake Forest University (notable faculty and alumni include Maya Angelou, Arnold Palmer and Tim Duncan).
 Sophia attended this private university on scholarship and majored in art history.

 A brief campus visit covers references from the novel and film, but take care not to shortchange the resonant stories on either side of Winston-Salem’s hyphen.
 Old Salem Museums & Gardens, a Moravian settlement that embraced the arts and education, warrants a leisurely exploration of food, gardens and traditional arts such as Scherenschnitte.
 On the Winston side, the Downton Abbey-era Reynolda House Museum of American Art is full of compelling drama as well as exquisite art.
-And the Southeastern Center for Contemporary Art in Winston-Salem and the Weatherspoon Art Museum in nearby Greensboro match Ruth and Ira in adventurous artistic spirit.
+And the North Carolina Museum of Art, Winston-Salem and the Weatherspoon Art Museum in nearby Greensboro match Ruth and Ira in adventurous artistic spirit.

 Unique accommodations include the Brookstown Inn, The Zevely Inn and Graylyn International Conference Center.
 Travelers need not look far for indulgent dining, though Longest Ride pilgrims will undoubtedly opt for sushi at Sakura or the seasonally changing menu at Spring House.